Get your HOYS tickets before they sell out

 Ticket prices depend on the day you wish to attend and whereabouts you would like to sit in the grandstand.
 Premium ringside seats command approximately £20-30 more in cost than band C ticket prices where seats are in slightly less desirable locations.
 Discounts are also available for group bookings and concessions (children under 15 years and senior citizens).

-The show gets underway on Wednesday 4 October, with national classes starting the international arena action.
-Premium ringside seats cost £63 and band C tickets cost £33 for the majority of the show.
+The show gets underway on Wednesday 2 October, with national classes starting the international arena action.
+Premium ringside seats cost £66 and band C tickets cost £34 for the majority of the show.
 Band A and B tickets range in between these two prices.
-These prices are applicable for all performances during the show, bar the Saturday evening performance where tickets cost approximately £20 more across the board.
+These prices are applicable for all performances during the show, bar the Saturday afternoon and evening performances where tickets cost between £34 and £70 for the daytime and £57 and £88 for the evening.

+You can also purchase ‘super Sunday’ tickets which is effectively an all-day ticket package, which offers a Sunday daytime ticket priced at the usual rate, plus a Sunday evening ticket for £20, regardless of the ticket band.
+This means you can save up to 35% on an evening premium ringside ticket.

 If you would like to spend more than one day at HOYS, it is probably worth looking into season tickets.
 Purchasing a season ticket also takes away the hassle of purchasing tickets for individual performances, plus your purchase guarantees you the same seat for every performance, in the international arena.
-Premium ringside and band A seats are available with your season ticket purchase costing between £235 and £365 depending on the location of the seat.
+Premium ringside and band A seats are available with your season ticket purchase costing between £324.30 and £376.30 depending on the location of the seat (concession and disabled tickets are discounted further).

 If all you want to do is shop, HOYS have tickets available for access solely to the retail village available Wednesday to Friday and cost £10 each.

 If you really fancy splashing out on your HOYS trip, why not look at booking some hospitality?
 You are sure to get spoilt rotten with packages including unrivalled views of the Andrews Bowen International Arena, VIP parking for guests, an exclusive champagne reception, exquisite food from a carefully selected menu and much more.
-Prices range from £87-334.80.
-For more information visit: http://hoys.co.uk/shop/hospitality-ticket
+For more information visit: hoys.co.uk/tickets/hospitality-ticket

 Car parking costs £10 per day